 What Are Alpha Brain Waves?

-Alpha brain waves are one of at least five types of electrical waves that allow our brains to function.
-Alpha waves are produced naturally when you close your eyes and relax.
-Alpha brain waves are in the frequency range of 8 to 13 Hz.
-When alpha waves dominate your brain, your brain is said to be 'idling' in that it's awake, relaxed, and ready for whatever task lies ahead.
+Alpha brain waves are one of at least five types of electrical waves that can allow our brains to function.
+Alpha waves can be produced naturally when you close your eyes and relax and are in the frequency range of eight to 13 Hz.
+When alpha waves dominate your brain, your brain is often said to be “idling.”
+In other words, it may be awake, relaxed, and ready for whatever task lies ahead.

-Each of these brain waves has a specific function.
-Beta waves are the waves of consciousness and reasoning.
-Alpha waves are dominant when you’re in a relaxed and calm state of mind.
+Each of these brain waves generally has a specific function.
+Beta waves can be thought of as the waves of consciousness and reasoning.
+Alpha waves are typically dominant when you’re in a relaxed and calm state of mind.
 Theta waves can increase when you’re sleeping or during hypnosis.
-Delta waves are predominant during deep sleep.
-Gamma waves happen when you get a sudden insight.
+Delta waves tend to be dominant during deep sleep.
+Gamma waves generally happen when you experience a sudden insight.

 Medical Tests That Reveal Brain Wave Types